-Glucosamine is a sugar naturally produced by the body.
-It is one of the building blocks of cartilage.
+Glucosamine is a sugar naturally produced by the body of cartilage.
 Cartilage covers and protects the ends of the bones, allowing bones to move smoothly against each other.
 Glucosamine supplements come in two forms - glucosamine sulfate and glucosamine hydrochloride.
 Glucosamine supplements are usually made from crab, lobster or shrimp shells, although some supplements are made from a plant form of glucosamine.
 They are available as tablets or liquid and often in combination with chondroitin.